THCLab/overlays/README.md

 `Overlays` is to create a unified notation for data which can be included in multiple use cases, including:

-* Data Vault - as a normalization solution to share and store data.
+* Data Vault - a normalization solution to share and store data;
-* Data capture - collecting data from different sources in a standardized and reusable way
+* Data capture - a data capture solution enabling data to be collected from different sources in a standardized and reusable way;
-* File format - Multi-layer file format which separate content, presentation layer, and potential logic layer
+* File format - a multi-layer file format containing a content layer, a presentation layer and an optional logic layer;
-* Verifiable credentials - for example as a reusable schema with different encodings
+* Verifiable credentials - a ZKP solution involving reusable schema bases with different encoding types.

-We don't know yet if all those use cases are valid and/or if we should cover all of them or more.
-It seems that all of them have a similar nature.
-Which could be described as follow:
+Other emerging use cases will benefit from the implementation of the overlays architecture but, in all cases, the endpoint data constructs will contain and support the following generic data objects:

-* Static or dynamic base - the place where the base subject is (content of the file, schema base for data, database model, protocol data description (schema) etc..)
+* Stable bases - to underpin endpoint constructs in a number of different data centric use cases.
+These bases will capture construct information regarding use case, data content, orientation, link objects and storage and protocol definitions;
-* Layers - a different type of layers from static through-composed and ad-hoc layers.
-They can serve as a coloration, enriching or extending base without the need to change it.
+* Task-oriented layers - to provide contextual and/or conditional information, including enhancements in coloration, enrichment and extensibility, to each stable base object.
+These layers allow base objects to remain stable and generic thus negating the need for reissue.

 ## Example